dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 npx -y @dbos-inc/create@latest -n <app-name>
    ```

-For example, if your app name is `hello` you would run:
+For example, to name your app `hello`, run:
    ```bash
 npx -y @dbos-inc/create@latest -n hello
    ```

-This command should output `Application initialized successfully!` This creates a new directory named `<app-name>` that contains a sample "Hello, Database!" app.
-This app greets users and tracks the count of greetings per user.
+This command should output `Application initialized successfully!` This creates a new directory named `<app-name>` that contains a sample "Hello" app.
+The app greets users and tracks the count of greetings per user.
 Enter the directory to perform the next steps.

-## 3. Log in to DBOS Cloud
+### 3. Log in to DBOS Cloud

 If you already created an account from our [website](https://www.dbos.dev), log in like so from your application directory:
 ```
 npx dbos-cloud login
 ```

 Otherwise, if you need to create a new account, you can do so by running `npx dbos-cloud register -u <username>`.
-User names should be 3 to 30 characters long and contain only lowercase letters, numbers, and underscores.
+Usernames should be 3 to 30 characters long and contain only lowercase letters, numbers, and underscores.

-## 4. Provision a Database Instance
+### 4. Provision a Database Instance

 Every DBOS app connects to a Postgres database instance, and you can provision one for free.
 You can do this from the [cloud console](https://console.dbos.dev/) or by running the below command in your application directory.